ais2397/sys2syz/README.md

 ## 6. Features

-- Fetches ioctl calls of a particular device driver.
-- Generates a file having syzkaller specific descriptions for fetched ioctl calls.
+- Supports extraction of ioctl commands and their arguments from device drivers.
+- Supports generation of descriptions for the ioctl commands and their arguments (builtin-types, arrays, pointers, structures and unions).
-- Generation of syzkaller descriptions for syscalls.
+- Supports generation of descriptions for syscalls and their arguments (builtin-types, arrays, pointers, structures and unions).
-- Generation of descriptions for functions, passed as arguments to syscalls.
+- Generation of descriptions for functions, passed as arguments to the ioctl commands and syscalls.
-- Detection of flag values for enums
+- Suppoorts detection of flag values for the ioctl commands and syscalls.

 ## 7. TODO

 Features yet to be implemented:

+- [ ] Support for Linux
+- [ ] Support for FreeBSD
-- Calculating Attributes for structs and unions
+- [ ] Calculating Attributes for structs and unions

 This tool is developed by Ayushi Sharma